BI-DS/GRA4157/README.md

 # Lectures

-Lectures will be held each Friday 12-13:45 between August 25th and November 10th.
-You may contact me at steven@simula.no.
+Lectures will be held each Friday 12-13:45 between August 23th and November 8th.
+You may contact me at vegard@xal.no.

 # Syllabus
 https://rl.talis.com/3/binorway/lists/B42AA3E8-0EBF-28A8-FD85-D29EA695AF92.html